olhazu-tech/azure-ad-identity-lab/README.md

 ## What I Did
 - Created a new Entra ID tenant in the Azure portal
 - Added test users and security groups
-- Assigned role-based access (RBAC)
+- Assigned role-based access (RBAC) directly to users
 - Enabled MFA for one group and tested sign-in
 - Built a Conditional Access policy requiring MFA outside the U.S.
 - Captured screenshots and notes